 Palliative and Supportive Care

-When patients with palliative care needs are identified, especially if complex demands are present, can be easy and quickly referred to the Support Palliative Team to be evaluated and attended as appropriate if needed, hospitalized palliative care is provided versus coordination with family doctors and ambulatory palliative care, emergency room palliative care attention or offering follow-up in our palliative out-patient clinic.
-We have reinforce our collaboration with oncologist providing support, not only at the final stages of the cancer disease, but early palliative care to patients receiving active oncology treatment.
-We are able to provided high-quality supportive and palliative care under the responsibility and coverage of the Oncology Department, with the collaboration from others needed disciplines: surgery, radiotherapy, psycho-oncology, social workers, rehabilitation.
-Twenty four hours in patient care is warranty with three oncologist on duty (one senior and two residents) who attend hospitalized cancer patients, as well those who needs attention at the emergency room.
-They can help and give expert advise to other medical specialist on duty attending to cancer patients.
+We have seven physicians working full-time in the Palliative Care Unit, providing care to hospitalised patients, outpatients and the Palliative Care Support Team.
+When patients with palliative care needs are identified, especially when complex, they are referred to the Palliative Support Team to be evaluated; hospitalised palliative care is provided, as well as coordination with family doctors, ambulatory palliative care and emergency room support.
+In addition, we offer follow-up within our palliative out-patient clinic.
+We have reinforced our collaboration with the oncologists, not only at the final stages of the cancer disease, but by providing early palliative care to patients receiving active oncology treatment.
+We are able to provide high-quality supportive and palliative care under the responsibility and coverage of the Oncology Department, which collaborates with surgery, radiotherapy, psycho-oncology (two psychologist working full-time), social workers and rehabilitation.